 Summary name: "Affluent Multicultural Professionals."

 The neighborhood in question is a unique and diverse area with several characteristics that stand out compared to the national average.
-The age distribution is skewed towards older male residents, with a significant number of males aged 55 and older, and a moderate concentration of older female residents.
-This neighborhood is a melting pot of various ethnicities, with a notably high Asian population, while Black or African American, American Indian and Alaska Native, and Hispanic or Latino populations are considerably lower than the national average.
+The age distribution is skewed towards older residentsand with a notably high Asian population, while Black or African American, American Indian and Alaska Native, and Hispanic or Latino populations are considerably lower than the national average.

 Language diversity is another prominent characteristic of this neighborhood, with a high proportion of teenagers and adults speaking Asian and Pacific Island languages.
 Seniors in the neighborhood also show a strong preference for speaking other Indo-European languages and Asian and Pacific Island languages.